One binary · Linux · macOS · WSL · 25 MB RAM idle

 It's 3 AM.
 Your backup didn't run.
-You won't know until tomorrow morning.
-RunWisp fixes that: one binary that replaces crond, supervisord, and the tab you forgot to open.
+You won't know until morning.
+RunWisp fixes that - one static binary that replaces crond, supervisord, and the tab you forgot to open.

-Scheduled jobs, long-running services, and health checks, all defined in the same runwisp.toml file and run by the same process.
+Scheduled tasks, long-running services, and health checks, all defined in the same runwisp.toml and run by the same daemon.

 Scheduled tasks

 Cron expressions with a real execution history.
 Skip, queue, or terminate overlapping runs.
-Catch-up missed runs after a reboot.
-Notify Slack, Telegram, or email on failure.
+Catch up missed firings after a reboot.
+Page Slack, Telegram, or email on failure.

 Long-running services